 - (1) – City Council Member or their designee

-- (3) – City of Oroville Residents (2 from the Greater Oroville area)
+- (3) – City of Oroville Residents (2 may be from the Greater Oroville area)

 Qualifications: Should be persons with acknowledged accomplishments in the arts or persons who demonstrate an interest in and commitment to cultural and arts activities.